Severn (Caldicot ward)

-Severn is the name of an electoral ward in the town of Caldicot, Monmouthshire, Wales.
+Severn is an electoral ward in the town of Caldicot, Monmouthshire, Wales.
 The ward elects councillors to Caldicot Town Council and Monmouthshire County Council.

 Description

 The Severn ward covers the southeast of the Caldicot community as far as the M4 motorway and estuary of the River Severn.
 The ward includes the Deepwier area of the town and the residential areas off Mill Lane.
 Caldicot's West End ward lies to the west and the Portskewett county ward borders to the east.

 According to the 2011 UK Census the population of the Severn ward was 1,689.